 Sweeney Concert Hall

-Sweeney Concert Hall is one of the most sought–after performance spaces on campus.
-The comfortable, spacious hall seats more than 600, and its broad stage can readily accommodate the needs of a diverse range of performances, from solo recitals to large choral and orchestral ensembles.
+Sweeney Concert Hall is one of the most sought–after concert halls in western Massachusetts.
+This beautiful performance space seats more than 600, and its broad stage can readily accommodate the needs of a diverse range of performances, from solo recitals to large choral and orchestral ensembles.
 Sweeney's excellent acoustics are suitable for both vocal and instrumental performances.
+For information about reserving this space, please contact the department office staff.

 Earle Recital Hall

-Earle Recital Hall, located on the first floor of Sage Hall, is ideally suited for smaller recitals where the performer prefers a closer interaction with the audience.
+Earle Recital Hall, located on the first floor of Sage Hall, is ideally suited for intimate performance occasions.
 The hall seats up to 120, and its stage can accommodate two grand pianos or small to medium ensembles.
+For information about reserving this space, please contact the department office staff.

 Werner Josten Performing Arts Library